By Phillipa Cross

 If there are some fields that you do not need in NetSuite (such as historical patterns), then you can realistically save some money by streamlining fields prior to the NetSuite data migration.

-Get your copy of our annual, independent report of market trends, salaries and sentiments within the NetSuite community.
+Get your copy of our annual, independent ultimate guide to careers and hiring within the NetSuite community.

 Rob says: “As you start deciding which fields to import, be sure to use NetSuite default fields where they exist and really understand how they’re designed to work.
 Creating custom fields just to fit your data while ignoring default functionality will cause headaches in the long term.
 The number of times clients create custom Sales Rep, or Lead Source, or Phone fields is far too high and they will only need to be undone later on.